Designing Hope is committed on supporting vulnerable young people in southern Africa, particularly young orphans whose parents have died of HIV/AIDS.

-While progress in disseminating treatment and care for those affected has considerably reduced the number of deaths in recent years (according to UNAIDS, this number has dropped from 350 000 in 2009 to 180 000 in 2015 ), the number of AIDS orphans aged 0-17 continues to grow: UNAIDS estimates it to be 2,100,000 in 2015 compared to 1,400,000 in 2009.
+Every year, South Africa has a significant number of deaths related to HIV AIDS.
+While progress in the dissemination of treatment and care for those affected has considerably reduced the number of deaths in recent years (according to UNAIDS, the number of deaths will be 180,000 in 2015 compared to 350,000 in 2009), the number of AIDS orphans aged between 0 and 17 years continues to grow: UNAIDS estimates that there will be 2,100,000 AIDS orphans in 2015 compared to 1,400,000 in 2009.

 Most orphans are taken in by the relatives of deceased parents.
 Therefore, “extended families” are multiplying, and in the most disadvantaged areas, this additional burden is heavily felt.
 All the more so as it very often happens that a woman brings up several children alone, her own children and those whose parents have died.

 Designing Hope therefore wished to help these young people and families through various solidarity projects, in particular the Half Way House in Roosboom, on the outskirts of Ladysmith in Kwazulu Natal in South Africa.
 This 70 sq.m. day care centre was built by Designing Hope in 2011 with the support of the Air France Foundation, to create a friendly and safe environment for the children of this community by providing them a nutritional and education support but also sports and cultural activities.

 In Estwani, the HIV prevalence rate is one of the highest in the world.
 Although the association has been working to support women in this country since 2005, it has launched two new programmes specifically for children and young people.